marcuszou/alfanotes/README.md

 nano docker-compose.yaml
 ```

-The contents of the docker-compose.yaml shall be like below:
+The contents of the docker-compose.yaml for a Production environment shall be like below:

 ```textfile
 services: